We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 Select the profile that you want to enable bookmarks for (or if you don't have one profile defined enter a name for it in the General tab) and click on the Bookmarks tab.

-You'll see the other settings in that page become available under Bookmarks configuration - Under Bookmark configuration->Bookmarks select one of the existing presets for bookmark detection.
+You'll see the other settings in that page become available under Bookmarks.
+Under What Bookmarks to detect select one of the existing presets for bookmark detection.
 You can select Microsoft Office heading styles to have the same type of heading definitions from Microsoft Office detected and converted to bookmarks (useful when you convert a Word document for instance to a PDF).

 Before you start adding bookmark definitions you need to understand the bookmark levels (called Headings) included as predefined bookmark presets.
 There are 9 bookmark levels that can be added (Heading 1 through Heading 9), each with one or more possible definitions.
 The first entry in the Bookmarks list (Heading 1) will be shown on the resulting PDF file on the first level, the second entry in the Bookmarks list (Heading 2) will be shown in the resulting PDF file on the second level (as a child of the first level) and so on.
 Below you can see how Heading 1, Heading 2 and Heading 3 bookmark levels look like in the resulting PDF file (each level can be formatted with a different style or color, the font size though will remain the same):